erviditagarwal/Certifications/README.md

-# Certifications/ Course Taken By VIDIT AGARWAL
+# Certifications/Courses Taken By VIDIT AGARWAL
+Hey, Thank you for visiting.
+I am interested in learning new technologies.
+--